thefrontside/oss-wumbo/README.md

 # What is oss-wumbo?

-oss-wumbo is a public repo The Frontside uses to interface with the public at a meta level.
+oss-wumbo is a public repo The Frontside uses to interface with the community at a meta level.
 The purpose of this repo is for you to gain a deeper understanding of what open source projects we're currently working on at The Frontside and where those projects are heading.

-Our goal is if it pertains to open source we should be working in the open and documenting our direction.
+Our goal is to be working openly and documenting our direction if it pertains to open source.
 This is so the users of our software can have insight into what is next for the project they're relying on.
 We're always looking for ways to improve how we collaborate with the community.
 If the users want to, they can provide feedback and have an impact on our process or projects.
-This repo is open source, so you can
-[open an issue!](https://github.com/thefrontside/oss-wumbo/issues/new)
+This repo is open source, so you can [open an issue!](https://github.com/thefrontside/oss-wumbo/issues/new)

 ## Why is OSS important to The Frontside?

-We take open source pretty seriously at the Frontside because we strongly believe in giving back to the programming communites.
+We take open source pretty seriously at the Frontside because we strongly believe in giving back to the programming communities.
 As a consultancy we see a lot of different problems in client apps.
 A lot of the time our OS projects are born out of solving a problem for a client.
-Most of the time there's no reason why we can't open source our soultions and give back to the community.
+Most of the time there's no reason why we can't open source our solutions and give back to the community.

-We also strongly believe in community supported soultions.
+We also strongly believe in community supported solutions.
 By open sourcing software we allow consumers of the addons to report bugs and contribute back to the project they are using.
 This creates a much stronger addon which is great for **everyone involved**.
 That means